sebsiebert/HWW/README.md

 Setup for running high mass semileptonic HWW limits.
+This repo has to be cloned into the CombineHarvester folder.

 The script `makeLimits.py` prepares all the needed commands for morphing, datacards, workspaces, and running the limits.
 The option -dryrun allows for testing, the script will then only print the commands without running them.